Jepoyfeb/google-cybersecurity-portfolio/01-foundations-of-cybersecurity/README.md

   * **Python:** Scripting fundamentals used to automate repetitive security tasks.
 * 📄 **Detailed Notes & Key Terms:** [View Tools & Tech Stack Notes](./04-security-tools-notes.md)

-**SIEMs:** Overview of tools like Google Chronicle and Splunk for log analysis.

-**Linux:** Basic terminal navigation and command-line operations.

-**SQL:** Constructing queries to search and filter database records.

-**Python:** How scripting is used to automate repetitive security tasks.

 **Course Deliverable**